Last Updated on January 26, 2026 by The Insurance Pros

 🏢 Renters Insurance vs Landlord Insurance (What’s the Difference?)

-This is one of the biggest misconceptions renters have.
 Landlord insurance typically protects the building and the owner’s liability.
 It usually does not cover your personal belongings.
-Renters insurance is what protects:

 - Your personal property (furniture, electronics, clothes)